3dgeo-heidelberg/etrainee/course/module4/08_spectral_separability_grass/08_spectral_separability_grass.md

 The objectives of this case study are as follows:

-* Test the separability of four grass species during the 2020 vegetation season at the image level using statistical tests for each wavelength;
+* test the separability of four grass species during the 2020 vegetation season at the image level using statistical tests for each wavelength,

 * separability analysis (Jeffries-Matusita distance) in R.